 Brexit: business toolkit

-Britain has left the European Union and new rules apply for businesses and citizens from 1 January 2021.
+Britain has left the European Union and new rules have applied for businesses and citizens since 1 January 2021.
 Business-wise, it’s vital that you are aware of these changes.
 This applies to all businesses, not just those that export or import goods to or from the EU.
 We’re keeping this page regularly updated for our Sandwell businesses.

 The UK government’s website includes a number of useful tools, including an interactive checklist where you can answer questions about your particular circumstances and generate a personalised list of suggested actions.
-There are also straightforward explanations of changes relating to importing, exporting, travel, living and working in the EU, and about staying in the UK if you are an EU citizen.
+There are also straightforward explanations of changes relating to importing, exporting, travel and living and working in the EU.

-You can stay up to date with the latest developments by signing up to receive a weekly email bulletin from the Department for Business, Energy and Industrial Strategy.
+You can stay up to date with the latest developments by signing up to receive a weekly email bulletin.